iamrdn/machinelearning-paper/README.md

 and are therefore recommended for beginners.
 Some of them are pretty hard to understand, but are also included for the sake of completeness.

+# My recommendations

+Following are researchs you should read if you want to dive diver into this field

 ## Activation functions

 * Activation functions: comparision of trends in practice and research for deep learning

+This research will show you the definition of activation functions and also the most famous ones in modern deep learning.

+## Backpropagation

+* Backpropagation neural network

+A great paper about how neural networks correct its weights depending on its outputs.
+Very well explained with examples of how popular activation functions can be derivated for backpropagation purpose.